Salento, Colombia: Ultimate Guide (Quindío’s Prettiest Town)

 Hostels in Salento

-• Located opposite the bus station, Cattleya Trianae is a small, independently-run hostel with low prices and comfortable rooms.
-It is the only hostel I’ve ever stayed in that has a whole wardrobe room, a luxury I’ve never even had at home!
+- Located opposite the bus station, Cattleya Trianae is a small, independently-run hostel with low prices and comfortable rooms.
+It is the only hostel I’ve ever stayed in that has a walk-in wardrobe, a luxury I’ve never even had at home!
 Check prices and availability on Hostelworld.

 How many days do you need in Salento?

-Although, in 2 days you could still see the best of the town and its surroundings.
-While 1 day here would mean picking one or two things only to do.
+In 2 days you could still see the best of the town.
+While 1 day would mean picking only one or two things to do.

 The 5 nights I spent in Salento, Quindío is longer than probably 95% of people.
-But, it meant I didn’t need to rush and could have a duvet day when one day was completely washed out by almost-endless heavy downpours.
+But it meant I had a duvet day when it didn’t stop raining one day and I got to see the town both busy on the weekend and quiet during the week.

 Bogotá to Salento